-As a business model both banks and brokers were in a win-win situation and as more and more banks and lenders climbed onto the bandwagon, the appeal of mortgage broking increased exponentially.
-Before the onset of the dip in the market there were many (in excess of 15,000) Mortgage Brokers in Australia selling literally hundreds of products on the market.
+As a business model both banks and brokers were in a win-win situation, and as more and more banks and lenders climbed onto the bandwagon, the appeal of mortgage broking increased exponentially.
+Before the onset of the dip in the market, there were many (more than 15,000) Mortgage Brokers in Australia selling hundreds of products on the market.

 Government legislation coupled with a downturn in the market following the global financial crisis lead to a rationalisation in the mortgage broking market.

-Today, Mortgage Brokers are highly respected and well trained professionals who hold either a FNS40815 Certificate IV in Finance & Mortgage Broking Management, or a FNS50315 Diploma of Finance & Mortgage broking Management.
+Today, Mortgage Brokers are highly respected and well-trained professionals who hold either an FNS40815 Certificate IV in Finance & Mortgage Broking Management, or an FNS50315 Diploma of Finance & Mortgage broking Management.
 The licensing & regulation introduced by the Australian Securities and Investments Commission (ASIC) has enhanced the profile of the mortgage broking industry; making it a highly attractive and lucrative career with ongoing professional development programs.

 Although there’s no substitute for experience, it is imperative that anyone wishing to become a Broker first undertakes an approved mortgage broking course.

-Training can be provided in a number of ways including face-to-face instruction, distance education, webinars or self-paced online programs.
+Training can be provided in some ways including face-to-face instruction, distance education, webinars or self-paced online programs.